 East of the Inner Harbor is Little Italy, home to some of Baltimore's oldest buildings.
-Old World restaurants and charming homes dominate the neighborhood.
-Every Friday in the summer, the neighborhood hosts Cinema al Fresco, during which the streets become an outdoor theater playing Italian and Italian-themed films.
+Old-world restaurants and charming homes dominate the neighborhood.
+This vibrant neighborhood also houses the Reginald F. Lewis Museum of Maryland African American History & Culture and the Star Spangled Banner Flag House.

-Farther east of Little Italy is Fells Point.
-A shipyard in its early days, Fells Point now has streets lined with bars, restaurants and shops.
-You can get to Fells Point easily by car or water taxi from the Inner Harbor.
-While you're there, writers recommend taking in the Fells Point Maritime Museum, the Robert Long House Museum and a few of the many pubs that host live music nightly.
-In this history-rich part of town, you’ll want to leave some time for digging into scrumptious seafood-focused dishes at restaurants like Riptide by the Bay and tipping back a pint at trendy spots like The Rockwell and Max’s Taphouse, known to stay buzzing through the wee hours.
+Farther east of Little Italy is Fell’s Point.
+A shipyard in its early days, Fell's Point now has streets lined with bars, restaurants and shops.
+You can get to Fell's Point easily by car or water taxi from the Inner Harbor.
+While you're there, explore the Fells Point Maritime Museum, the Robert Long House Museum and a few of the many pubs that host live music nightly.
+In this vibrant part of town, you’ll want to leave some time for digging into scrumptious seafood-focused dishes at restaurants like Riptide by the Bay and tipping back a pint at trendy spots like The Rockwell and Max’s Taphouse, known to stay buzzing through the wee hours.

 Federal Hill, located across the bay from the Inner Harbor in South Baltimore, offers ample photo opportunities along its charming cobbled sidewalks and boutiques.
-You’ll also find a myriad of bustling bars and restaurants to kick back in during the evening.
+You’ll also find a myriad of bustling bars and restaurants.
 Nearby is Camden Yards, home to MLB's Baltimore Orioles, as well as M&T Bank Stadium, home to the NFL's Baltimore Ravens.
 Fort McHenry, the brick fort where Francis Scott Key wrote "The Star-Spangled Banner," is only a short drive or water taxi trip away.
 There are exhibits, as well as a daily changing of the flag, which has 15 stars and stripes like in Key's day.
 A park (ideal for picnicking) surrounds the fort.

-Head East from Fell’s Point, and you’ll venture into Canton, one of the trendiest spots in the city is the former working-class Canton neighborhood in Baltimore's southeast.
-The area's rehabilitated buildings are now condominiums, apartment complexes, shops and restaurants.
+Head East from Fell’s Point, and you’ll venture into Canton, one of the trendiest spots in the city.
+A former working-class neighborhood in Baltimore's southeast, the area's rehabilitated buildings are now condominiums, apartment complexes, shops and restaurants.
 The Maryland Korean War Memorial is here at the Canton Waterfront Park.
 The area is also bordered by Patterson Park, a sprawling urban green space that serves as a prime people-watching spot.

 One of the most fashionable neighborhoods in Baltimore is Mount Vernon, north of the Inner Harbor.
 The neighborhood's Walters Art Museum has an impressive collection of art ranging from ancient Greek artifacts to impressionist paintings.
 The tranquil Mount Vernon Place park is another must-visit.
 The statuesque Washington Monument is the crown jewel of the park, and is the first monument to be dedicated to America's first president.
 Though you’ll need to climb 228 steps to reach the top, the spectacular city views are well worth the trek.